 Graduate Assistant, Black Lung Clinic Program

 Cortney is a Masters of Public Health candidate at the University of Illinois at Chicago.
 She is studying community health sciences concentrating on violence studies, public policy, and population health.
 She has research experience focused on population health, such as Sickle Cell Disease and chronic health conditions for uninsured minorities.
 She has a passion for working with disadvantaged populations to promote health equity and resilience.
 Working at the Black Lung Clinics Program, she utilizes her experience with graphic design, Microsoft word, problem-solving, and coordination to complete projects and promote community among the Black Lung Clinics.

-Devangna “Guddi” Kapadia, Assistant Director at MCPHP, and Michael Yen, IT Manager at MCPHP, provide training and web support for the Black Lung Center of Excellence.
+Devangna “Guddi” Kapadia, Assistant Director at the P3RC, and Michael Yen, IT/AV/Distance Learning Coordinator at the P3RC, provide training and web support for the Black Lung Center of Excellence.